-An ombudsman is a person whose function within an organization is to help solve problems, operating not as an advocate for individuals or the institution, but as an advocate for fairness of outcomes.
+An Ombuds is a person whose function within an organization is to help solve problems, operating not as an advocate for individuals or the institution, but as a proponent for fairness of outcomes.
+The Ombuds is a neutral party.
 The responsibility of the Office of the Ombuds at Florida Atlantic University is to assist students in addressing concerns that established processes and procedures have not resolved.
-Depending on the nature of a problem, and prior attempts at resolution, the Ombuds offers guidance, advice, interpretation, and investigation.
+Depending on the nature of a problem, and prior attempts at resolution, the Ombuds offers guidance, advice, interpretation, and review.

 The Ombuds will: